Speakers

 Meet the key speakers at this year’s CMS Summer School.

-Speakers at CMS Summer School 2023
+Speakers at CMS Summer School 2024

-Main Bible talks on Hebrews
+Main Bible talks on Galatians

 Kanishka Raffel